Jazzdor Dots Branding System

 Our direction for Jazzdor involves a unique type form which allows us to play with shapes around the lettering and grid.
 Below are unofficial examples of the brand in use.

-"Conceal and Reward" revealing content through user's micro-interactions keeping them engaged.
+Translating print to digital by using "Conceal and Reward" to reveal content through user's micro-interactions keeping them engaged.

 Playlist Home